 - There are transaction fees for lower plan

 - If you need a lot of complicated features for your course, this isn’t the best option.
-The courses are simple and without a lot of heavy customization features.
+The online courses are simple and without a lot of heavy customization options.

-Teachable has three main payment plans.
+Teachable course platform has three main pricing plans.
 Plus, a hidden free plan allows you to get started until you reach 10 students.
 On the free plan – you will be charged a transaction fee for each course you sell.

 Our third feature on this Thinkific alternative list is the Kajabi course hosting platform.